top of page

 • Jupiter remains bright in the evening sky, setting shortly after sunset.

-• Venus, the dazzling “Evening Star,” will be a brilliant sight just after sunset in the western sky.
+• Venus, the dazzling “Evening Star,” shines in the western sky after sunset.

-• Saturn makes its return to the morning sky, rising before sunrise in the east.
+• Saturn returns to the morning sky, rising before sunrise in the east.

 Spring Constellations

-• Leo the Lion, with its bright star Regulus, high in the southern sky.
+• Leo, with its bright star Regulus, high in the southern sky.

-• Virgo, home to Spica, a bright blue-white star easily visible in the southeast.
+• Virgo, home to Spica, a bright blue-white star visible in the southeast.

-• Boötes, featuring the brilliant orange star Arcturus, one of the brightest stars in the night sky.
+• Boötes, featuring Arcturus, one of the brightest stars in the night sky.

 Zodiacal Light

-For those in very dark locations, April provides one of the last chances to catch the Zodiacal Light, a faint triangular glow seen just after sunset in the west.
-This phenomenon is caused by sunlight reflecting off interplanetary dust in the solar system.
+For those in very dark locations, April is one of the last months to spot the Zodiacal Light, a faint, triangular glow just after sunset in the western sky.
+This glow is sunlight reflecting off dust in the solar system and is best seen under clear, dark conditions.

 Comments